Erenkara/flight-data-management/README.md

 # Flight Data Management

-A Spring Boot application for managing flight data with a RESTful API.
+A Spring Boot application for managing flight data with a RESTful API, developed using a Hexagonal architecture for clean, maintainable code.

 ## Description